shwethamn/Deploying-a-static-website-to-AWS/README.md

-Host the static website on S3 (simple storage services) I have created my personal portfolio website using html, css and JavaScript codes.
+Host the static website on S3 (simple storage services) In this project I have created my personal portfolio website using html, css and JavaScript codes.
 Hosting a static webpage using Amazon S3 (Simple Storage Service) is straightforward and involves a few key steps.
 Here's a step-by-step guide to get you started:
 Prerequisites:
 1. AWS Account: Ensure you have an AWS account.
 If not, sign up at AWS.